 In May 2019, the U.S. Food and Drug Administration approved Zolgensma for the treatment of pediatric patients less than two years of age with SMA with bi-allelic mutations in the SMN1 gene.
-12 In the U.S. nearly all on-label patients have been approved by their payer for access to Zolgensma.
+11 In the U.S. nearly all on-label patients have been approved by their payer for access to Zolgensma.
 On March 19, 2020, Zolgensma was approved by Japanese Ministry of Health, Labour and Welfare (MHLW) for the treatment of SMA in patients under the age of two, including those who are pre-symptomatic at diagnosis.
-13 Today's EC approval applies to all 27 European Union member states, as well as Iceland, Norway, Liechtenstein and the United Kingdom.
+Reimbursement with MHLW is expected by the end of 1H20, pending agreement Zolgensma will be available at that time.